-Cotton kurtis are must-haves for anyone in need of cool and stylish garments when the temperature soars.
+Cotton kurtis are must-haves for anyone in need of cool and latest fashion garments when the temperature soars.
 You can wear them as is and play them up with dangling earrings and edgy necklaces.
 Or, you can get inventive and layer up with jackets and cardigans when the weather turns chilly.
-Whichever way you want to wear them, you need to know how to take care of your cotton kurtis.
+Whichever way you want to wear them, you need to know how to take care of your cotton kurtis and cotton suits.
 Cotton may be durable, but a lot depends on the level of care it receives.
 So, without further ado, we present you with tips and tricks on how to maintain your stylish cotton kurtis.

 How to Wash White Cotton Kurta

 If you’ve ever ruined a beautiful white kurti by throwing it into the washer along with coloured clothing, you’re not alone.
 It’s one of the most common mistakes, but, thankfully, it’s one of the easiest to avoid repeating.
 Always wash your whites separately to maintain their colour.
 If you have white printed cotton kurtis with a few accent colours, they should be safe to wash along with other white garments.
 You can also wash them separately.
 We recommend opting for colour-protecting bleach when dealing with white kurtis.
 It prevents yellowing.

 However, keep it away from chemically treated kurtis.
 Bleach can wash away non-white colours in printed cotton kurtis.
 Instead, choose safe alternatives that you can find in your kitchen like lemon juice and baking soda.
 Mix either of them in with regular detergent and use the solution to keep the colours intact and your whites looking bright and like new.
 Adding a quarter cup of baking soda to the water and soaking cotton kurtis for a half hour or so before washing them will not only reduce odour, but soften them as well.
 You can add the same amount of vinegar during rinsing to soften them even more.